Alpha-VLLM/LLaMA2-Accessory/README.md

 🔥 **We are hiring** interns, postdocs, and full-time researchers at the **General Vision Group, Shanghai AI Lab**, with a focus on multi-modality and vision foundation models.
 If you are interested, please contact [gaopengcuhk@gmail.com](mailto:gaopengcuhk@gmail.com).

 ## Citation
-If you find our LLaMA-Adapter code and paper useful, please kindly cite:
+If you find our code and paper useful, please kindly cite:
 ```bash
 @article{zhang2023llamaadapter,
   title = {LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention},